Fencing

 The Barn is the anchor building of our farm.
 When we first moved in, it was not looking to great, but the structure was sound, so one of our first projects was to restore it.
 The image to the right shows the barn in it’s original state.
 The image to the left is more recent.

 While Lynn was working on the exterior, Peter built stalls (called Jugs when built for sheep) and a loft for the goats.
 The horse stalls were fitted with new siding, floors and gates.
-The hay elevatory was repaired – and the list goes on.
+The hay elevator was repaired – and the list goes on.
 Today, we have a renovated barn that looks great on the outside and inside and serves us well by keeping our animals warm, safe and dry.

 One of our most memorable uses of the barn was during the pandemic, where we hosted our Thanksgiving and Christmas dinners in the main area of the barn.